-The Final 50 Feet Urban Goods Delivery System: Documenting Loading Bays, Demonstrating Parcel Lockers’ Proof of Concept & Tracking Curb Use in Seattle’s Interconnected Load/Unload Network (Task Order 2)
+The Final 50 Feet of the Urban Goods Delivery System: Documenting Loading Bays, Demonstrating Parcel Lockers’ Proof of Concept & Tracking Curb Use in Seattle’s Interconnected Load/Unload Network (Task Order 2)

 Private Loading Bays and Docks Inventory Study

-Taken together with the Urban Freight Lab's earlier private infrastructure inventory in Downtown Seattle, Uptown and South Lake Union (1), this report finalizes the creation of a comprehensive Center City inventory of private loading/unloading infrastructure.
+Taken together with the Urban Freight Lab's earlier private infrastructure inventory (Seattle Center City Alley Infrastructure Inventory and Occupancy Study 2018) in Downtown Seattle, Uptown, and South Lake Union, this report finalizes the creation of a comprehensive Center City inventory of private loading/unloading infrastructure.

 To the research team’s knowledge, Seattle is the first city to maintain a database with the location and features of private loading/unloading infrastructure (meaning, out of the public right of way).
 This matters because these facilities are privately owned and managed, cities lack information about them—information critical to urban planning.
 The private infrastructure has been a missing piece of the urban freight management puzzle.
 The work in this report helps complete that puzzle and advance efforts to make urban freight delivery more efficient in increasingly dense, constrained cities, such as Seattle.

-Private Loading Bays and Docks Inventory Key Findings
+Key Findings from Private Loading Bays and Docks Inventory

 Data collectors in this study identified, examined, and collected key data on 92 private loading docks, bays and areas across 421 city blocks in the neighborhoods of Capitol Hill, First Hill, and a small segment of the International District east of I-5.
 The earlier inventory in Downtown Seattle, Uptown, and South Lake Union had proportionally more than twice the density of private infrastructure of Capitol Hill and First Hill documented in this report.
 This finding is unsurprising.
 While all the inventoried neighborhoods are in the broad Center City area, they are fundamentally different neighborhoods with different built environments, land use, and density.
 Variable demand for private infrastructure—and the resulting supply—stems from those differences.